About Council Meetings

 - Register your property/s

-Get your next rates notice delivered to your internet banking.
-BPAY View send your bills and statements straight to the same online bank you use to pay them, saving your from shuffling paper.
+Get your rates notices delivered to your internet banking.
+BPAY View sends your bills and statements straight to the same online bank you use to pay them.

-With convenient email, SMS or bank message reminders and secure online or mobile access, BPAY View makes it easy to pay on time, every time.
-And BPAY View is easy on the environment.
+With convenient email, SMS, or bank message reminders and secure online or mobile access, BPAY View makes it easy to pay on time, every time.

 Three simple steps: